dbohdan/hicolor/README.md

 ### Generation loss

 Right now repeated conversion to `.hic` and repeated quantization cause (capped) [generation loss](https://en.wikipedia.org/wiki/Generation_loss) when dithering is enabled (by default).
 There is no such generation loss without the dithering.
 I am not sure whether to fix this or to keep it for artistic use.
-The effect looks pretty cool on color high-contrast anime-style images, making them resemble [PC-98](https://en.wikipedia.org/wiki/PC-9800_series) art.
+I think the effect looks cool on colorful high-contrast anime-style images, making them resemble [PC-98](https://en.wikipedia.org/wiki/PC-9800_series) art.
 The example below illustrates a best-case scenario.
 It converged (stopped changing) after 100 generations.
 Most anime images won't look this good.

 ![An example of color generation loss with HiColor](https://i.imgur.com/FpLRyE4.png)